 Prenups and asset protection often sound like you’re preparing for divorce instead of your marriage, but that’s not really the case.
-“Statistically, we know that about 45 percent of marriages end in divorce, but that isn’t the only reason to make sure your assets are accounted for or discuss your finances,” says Garber.
+“Statistically, we know that about 45 percent of marriages end in divorce, but that isn’t the only reason to make sure your assets are accounted for or to discuss your finances,” says Garber.
 “It’s important to understand the full picture of your partner’s finances, including assets and debts.”

 If your partner has debt of any kind, combining all of your assets means any assets you have are accessible by your partner’s creditors.
 “By keeping your premarital assets separate, creditors cannot come after you to cover your partner’s debts,” Garber explains.
 This means maintaining separate finances or keeping some of your premarital assets separate adds a level of protection that could be hugely beneficial down the road.
 “Don’t look at the conversation as divorce preparation.
-If your marriage is successful, there is no downside to properly handling and maintaining your assets,” Garber says.
+If your marriage is successful, there is no downside to properly handling and maintaining your assets,” says Garber.
 “You can always still use them for the benefit of your marriage, even if the funds are maintained separately.”

 Organization and separation are key.
 Instead of combining existing accounts after you’re married, open new accounts and title them jointly.
 “These new joint accounts should be used for any finances after you’re married and won’t jeopardize the funds in your existing separate accounts,” says Garber.

 Even if you and your partner will both be using the property, such as a home, if it’s in your name, make sure any major payments come from an account that is solely yours as well.
 “When you are paying property taxes, have your accountant prepare them separately—in your own name and using funds from your own account,” says Garber.
 “Then your accountant can prepare a ‘true-up’ schedule that will still allow you and your partner to file your taxes jointly and reap those benefits.”

-3. Keep diligent records.
+3. Keep Diligent Records

 This is absolutely crucial.
-Good records will help you keep track of any acquisitions made from separate fund, proving that those acquisitions are still separate property.
+Good records will help you keep track of any acquisitions made from a separate fund, proving that those acquisitions are still separate property.
 The same goes for any inherited property or gifts from a third party.
 “If you receive a gift, such as money or a stock portfolio, it needs to be kept separately and should not be contributed to with joint property.
-Doing so results in comingling, which makes the gift subject to division in the event of divorce,” Garber explains.
+Doing so results in commingling, which makes the gift subject to division in the event of a divorce,” Garber explains.
 “For example, let’s say you receive a stock portfolio from a relative.
 The portfolio should be transferred into a new account in your individual name only, not a joint account.”

-4. Keep property appreciation in mind.
+4. Keep Property Appreciation in Mind

-“Any post-marital appreciation of premarital separate property can be considered marital property,” says Garber.
+“Any postmarital appreciation of premarital separate property can be considered marital property,” says Garber.
 “It all depends on whether the asset appreciates actively or passively.”
 Passive appreciation would be something like publicly traded stock.
 If you have an account in your name and the stock increases in value, that gain is not marital property since you didn’t do anything causing the stock to increase in value.
 “If you purchased the stock with your own funds before your marriage, those funds (and the increased value) would be individual property,” says Garber.

-5. Consider a revocable trust.
+5. Consider a Revocable Trust